Jennifer Saunders: Theatre

 In 2018, Saunders appeared at the Vaudeville Theatre in the production of Lady Windermere's Fan as The Duchess of Berwick.

 In June 2019, she appeared on stage in the production of Noël Coward's play, Blithe Spirit, as eccentric clairvoyant Madam Arcati.
 The show first opened at Theatre Royal Bath, and after a short tour of England it later transferred to the Duke of York's Theatre, London in March 2020.
 Two weeks into its run performances were cancelled due to the pandemic.

 She reprised the role in autumn 2021 for eight weeks in the West End at The Harold Pinter Theatre.

 In 2022, Saunders played the role of Mother Superior in Sister Act the Musical for six weeks at the Eventim Apollo Hammersmith, alongside Beverley Knight as Deloris Van Cartier.

 In December 2023, Saunders made her pantomime debut as Captain Hook in Peter Pan at the London Palladium alongside Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot, Rob Madge, Francis Mayli McCann and Louis Gaunt.

+In March 2026, it was announced that she would play alongside Dawn French in Cinderella at the London Palladium.

 Personal life

 Saunders, who grew up in nearby Acton Bridge, married Adrian Edmondson at Christ Church, Crowton, Cheshire on 11 May 1985.
-At the wedding were fellow Comic Strip members Rik Mayall (Edmonson's longtime comedy partner) and Robbie Coltrane, whom the vicar, Rev Austin Oates, much to his surprise, described as 'delightful and charming'.
+At the wedding were fellow Comic Strip members Rik Mayall (Edmondson's longtime comedy partner) and Robbie Coltrane, whom the vicar, Rev Austin Oates, much to his surprise, described as 'delightful and charming'.
 The reception was held at Jennifer's parents' home.
 Afterwards the couple visited Saint Lucia.

 They have three daughters: singer-songwriter Ella Edmondson (b.
 1986), actress Beattie Edmondson (b.
-1987), and actress Freya Edmondson (b.
+1987), and Freya Edmondson (b.
 1990).
-They together have five grandchildren.
+They have five grandchildren together.

 In July 2010, Saunders announced that she had been diagnosed with breast cancer the previous October, and was in remission following a lumpectomy, chemotherapy, and radiotherapy.

 Saunders published her autobiography, Bonkers: My Life in Laughs, in October 2013.

 She is a patron for Smart Works Charity, a non-profit organisation supporting unemployed women into work through clothing and coaching.